This article has been medically reviewed by Dr. Martin Duggan in 2021

 Broken hips commonly occur because of falls or severe impact from an accident.

-Your doctor may ask questions like:
+Your surgeon may ask questions like:

 - How severe is the pain?